amulyana2020/rails-bootcamp/README.md

-# Bootcamp Ruby On tials 7
+# Bootcamp Ruby On Rails 7

 Bootcamp Ruby On Rails 7.